 At the end of Chemin des Fontaines, you’ll find a small farm stand selling lavender products.
 Past this point, you’re walking on a path through farmland under the shelter of trees until you meet Les Michouilles again.

-It’s a pleasant walk, partly sheltered, and fairly well signposted.
+It’s a pleasant walk, partially sheltered, and fairly well signposted.
 But if it’s simply too hot, or you’d prefer not to walk the entire route, most of it can be driven (except for the last leg).

 The entire walk is 5.7km and takes between 1-2 hours.